How to Select Random Rows from a List in Google Sheets

 Four Random Rows

 This formula outputs four random items from A5:C18 as an array with a single formula.
-Keep in mind there may be duplicates.
+However, notice the critical issues:

 If you frequently sample in your spreadsheet, you likely need a faster and more flexible solution.
 Let’s take a look at a random sampling add-on next.